celiao/django-rest-authemail/README.rst

     >>> account.token
     u'a84d062c1b60a36e6740eb60c6f9da8d1f709322'

-You will find the same token for the user in the Django admin.
+You will find the same token for the user in the Token table in the Django admin.
 Find out more information about the user:

 .. code-block:: python